UgurKap/itucomputervision/README.md

 # İTÜ Computer Vision
 Homeworks and Term Project Code for İTÜ Undergraduate Computer Vision Class.

 Term project consists of 4 questions.
 Since it was a team project, we have shared the questions equally and I have done question 2 and 3.
-(Term project code is to be uploaded.)

 ### Homework 1